omegasemantic/omegasemantic.github.io/_pages/vim.md

 ## SCENE 5.EXT.
 NIGHT.
 FOREST.
 FULL MOON.
 NEARLY MIDNIGHT.

-### A message is tragically misunderstood and Vim has to make an impossible choice
+### A message is misunderstood and TRAGEDY ensues.

 > We're back at VIM's place.
 HIKO's message is completely misunderstood.
 Thinking their offer of self-sacrifice has been accepted, VIM decides on poison.
-It means death to DIAPHANOUS as well, who has but until midnight to be wed.
-When TRUE LOVE and TRUE IDENTITY collide, the FATES demand an IMPOSSIBLE CHOICE!
+It mean death to DIAPHANOUS as well, who has but until midnight to be wed.
+When TRUE LOVE and TRUE IDENTITY collide the FATES demand an IMPOSSIBLE CHOICE!

 HIKO flew home, and thus informed VIM:
 CHERMIONE will live!